 Where to Stay

-I prefer to stay near the train station when I arrive by train. the hotel Grand'Italia is right in front.
+The hotel Grand'Italia is right in front of the train station if you prefer to stay nearby your transportation.
 The four star Art Deco hotel is air conditioned and has free Internet access.

-Near the Basilica: The Hotel Donatello is right across the street from the Basilica di Sant'Antonio and has a restaurant called Ristaurante S. Antonio.
+The Hotel Donatello is right across the street from the Basilica di Sant'Antonio and has a restaurant called Ristorante S. Antonio.

 Duck, goose, and piccione (squab or pigeon) are also popular.